Mireille Delisme: Biography

-In January 2010, Delisme's hometown was at the epicenter of a massive earthquake.
-Delisme and her family were among those affected by the earthquakes destruction.
-Although her home and workshop in the capital were safe, 18 miles away, Delisme stated, “I felt I had to express the disaster in Haiti in my artwork."
+In January 2010, Delismé's hometown was at the epicenter of a massive earthquake.
+Delisme and her family were among those affected by the earthquake's destruction.
+Although her home and workshop in the capital were safe, 18 miles away, Delisme stated, "I felt I had to express the disaster in Haiti in my artwork."

 During the country's recovery, the Smithsonian—in collaboration with the people of Haiti, several national and international agencies, and the President's Committee on the Arts and the Humanities—coordinated the 2010 Folklife Festival.
 The festival was an effort to salvage, restore, and safeguard art treasures damaged or endangered by the earthquake.
-Several artists, including Delisme, participated in the event by demonstrating and selling their artwork in the Festival Marketplace.
+Several artists, including Delismé, participated in the event by demonstrating and selling their artwork in the Festival Marketplace.

-In 2011, Delisme's work Catastrophe du 12 Janvier, a vodou flag created to depict the crumpled buildings and the bodies of the dead caused by the earthquake, was part of an annual exhibit at the Museum of International Folk Art titled “The Arts of Survival: Folk Expression in the Face of Natural Disaster.”
+In 2011, Delismé's work Catastrophe du 12 Janvier, a vodou flag created to depict the crumpled buildings and the bodies of the dead caused by the earthquake, was part of an annual exhibit at the Museum of International Folk Art titled "The Arts of Survival: Folk Expression in the Face of Natural Disaster."
 The exhibit explored how folk artists helped their communities recover from four natural disasters that occurred around 2011: The Haitian Earthquake, Hurricane Katrina, Pakistani floods, and the Mt.
 Merapi volcanic explosion in Indonesia.
-Also part of International Folk Arts Week, Delisme sold more of her pieces at her booth during the Santa Fe International Folk Arts Market.
+Also part of International Folk Arts Week, Delismé sold more of her pieces at her booth during the Santa Fe International Folk Arts Market.
 She said she shipped about 160 flags and carried more in her suitcase in preparation for the event.